Asynchronous Approximate Agreement with Quadratic Communication

-Note that in our reduction the parties reach $\varepsilon$-agreement in $\mathbb{R}$ by only sending each other discrete messages.
-So, our reduction works without rounding errors as long as each input is a computable real.\footnote{In our reduction, a party might fail to round its input perfectly if it only has an algorithm to approximate its input to any desired accuracy.
-We could fix this issue by using slightly larger edge agreement inputs.} In contrast, protocols where the parties send values in $\mathbb{R}$ \cite{dolev86, aad04, glw22, delphi} must to avoid rounding errors assume the \mbox{inputs in $\mathbb{R}$ fit $\ell$-bit strings, with $\ell$ affecting complexity.}
+Note that our reduction allows the parties to reach $\varepsilon$-agreement in $\mathbb{R}$ by only sending each other discrete messages.
+So, it allows approximate agreement without any rounding errors.
+In contrast, protocols where the parties send values in $\mathbb{R}$ \cite{dolev86, aad04, glw22, delphi} must in order to avoid rounding errors assume that the inputs in $\mathbb{R}$ fit $\ell$-bit strings, with $\ell$ affecting complexity.

-\subparagraph{Future Work.} We would like to have an asynchronous protocol for $\varepsilon$-agreement in $\mathbb{R}$ that tolerates $t < \frac{n}{3}$ faults in $\BO(\log \frac{D}{\varepsilon})$ rounds (where $D$ is the honest input diameter) with an amount of communication proportional to $n^2$.
-Our protocol takes $\BO(\log \frac{M}{\varepsilon})$ rounds instead, where possibly $M \gg D$, while Abraham et al.\ achieve the round complexity $\BO(\log \frac{D}{\varepsilon})$ but with $\Omega(n^3)$ communication \cite{aad04}.
-In fact, we do not even know of a synchronous protocol that achieves the round complexity $\BO(\log \frac{D}{\varepsilon})$ with quadratic communication against $t < \frac{n}{3}$ faults.
-The classical synchronous protocol in \cite{dolev86} that seems to fit the bill in fact takes as many rounds as the adversary desires because its round complexity scales with the diameter of \emph{all} inputs, including the fake byzantine inputs.
-It would be a good first step to solve this issue.
+\subparagraph{Future Work.} It remains open to design an asynchronous quadratic-communication protocol for $\varepsilon$-agreement in $\mathbb{R}$ that tolerates $t < \frac{n}{3}$ faults in $\BO(\log \frac{S}{\varepsilon})$ rounds, where $S$ is the honest input spread.
+Our protocol takes $\BO(\log \frac{M}{\varepsilon})$ rounds, where possibly $M \gg S$, while Abraham et al.\ achieve the lower round complexity $\BO(\log \frac{S}{\varepsilon})$ but with cubic communication \cite{aad04}.
+In fact, this task is open not just for asynchronous networks, but for synchronous networks as well.
+The classical synchronous protocol in \cite{dolev86} which at first seems to fit the bill in fact takes as many rounds as the adversary desires because its round complexity scales with the spread of \emph{all} inputs, including fake byzantine ones. \mbox{It would be a good first step to solve this issue.}